 \subsection{XOR-APUF}

-As illustrated in Fig.\ref{fig:xor}, $l$-XOR-APUF is constructed by placing $l$ APUFs in parallel from the topology perspective.
-Each APUF shares the same challenge, and produces a digital response.
-All $l$ responses are XORed to form the final $l$-XOR-APUF's response.
-Using a larger $l$ can almost exponentially increase the modeling attack complexity when \textit{only CRP is utilized}---in this context, the most efficient ML attack is LR according to~\cite{nguyen2019interpose}.
+As shown in Fig.\ref{fig:xor}, $l$-XOR-APUF is constructed by recompositing $l$ APUFs in parallel from the topology perspective.
+Each APUF shares the same challenge and produces a digital response.
+All $l$ responses are XORed to form the final $l$-XOR-APUF response.
+Using a larger $l$ can nearly exponentially increase the modeling attack complexity when \textit{only CRP is used}---in this context, the most efficient ML attack is LR according to~\cite{nguyen2019interpose}.
 It is suggested that a $10$-XOR-APUF is secure against LR attack when the APUF is with 64 stages~\cite{tobisch2015scaling}.
-However, the $l$-XOR-APUFs becomes severely unreliable when the $l$ is large, e.g., 10, which negatively restricts the large $l$ usage.
-Nonetheless, the large $l$ of a $l$-XOR-APUF is still ineffective against the reliability-based modeling attacks---it uses reliability information of the CRP---since the complexity of such attack is only linearly increased as a function of $l$.
+However, the $l$-XOR-APUF becomes severely unreliable when $l$ is large (e.g., 10), which negatively restricts the large $l$ usage.
+In addition, the large $l$ of a $l$-XOR-APUF is still ineffective against reliability-based modeling attacks---it uses reliability information of the CRP---since the complexity of such attack is only linearly increased as a function of $l$.